 If your child struggles to read, it may be rooted in an undetected visual dysfunction.
 To read seamlessly, one needs to possess strong vision skills, such as excellent binocular vision, visual fixation, saccades, accommodation, and convergence.
 As mentioned above, a deficiency in any of these visual functions can result in reading difficulties, which, in turn, hinders learning and academic success.

 Fortunately, the vision therapy program offered at Eye Q Optometrist can help improve your child’s visual skills, thus improving his or her reading abilities and scholastic achievements.
-Call us to set up a functional vision evaluation with Dr. Stein to assess your child’s visual skills.
+Call us to set up a functional vision evaluation with our eye doctors to assess your child’s visual skills.

 The Difference Between Good Eyesight and Good Vision

 Basic vision screenings offered in schools only check for visual acuity — meaning, how clearly your child can see objects situated 20 feet away.
 This is usually referred to as 20/20 eyesight.
 However, 20/20 eyesight doesn’t mean that the child has perfect vision.
 Children may have 20/20 eyesight, with or without prescription glasses and may still experience trouble reading, learning or seeing the board due to reduced visual skills.

 Which Visual Skills are Necessary For Reading and Learning?

 - Visual fixation – the eye’s ability to aim accurately at a given target.
 Static fixation refers to the eye’s ability to aim and focus on a stationary object, such as a word on a page.
 Whereas saccadic fixation is when the eyes move rapidly and accurately across a page to read a line of print.

 - Accommodation – is when the eyes adjust their focus as the distance between the individual and the target shifts from near to far.
 One’s ability to maintain focus at near distances is critical for reading and writing.